carlosengels/daily_counter/README.md

 1. Place counter.txt file in an S3 bucket and interact with it there
 2. - Option A - containarize
    - Option B - make serverless w/ AWS Lambda

+dailyUpdater.sh is set up as service to run with systemd.
+It calls the updater function to make the modification.